Jamesphilip95/Employees-CVS-Project/README.md

 # Employees-CVS-Project

-Written by James Philip on 20/03/2020
+Written by James Philip

-This project reads 10,000 employee records from a CVS file and creates subsequent employee objects.
-The objects were assigned their 10 corresponding attributes and stored in a hashmap.
-This data is then uploaded to a selfmade SQL database through a driver connection.
-The upload speed to the database was enhanced with use of threads.
+This project reads 10,000 employee records from a CVS file and uses JDBC to upload the records onto database using MySQL workbench.

+To use this project:
+  1. Create a database called "employeerecords" with a local instance on port 3306 on mySQL.
+  2. Create a table called employee_table on mySQL workbench with all the employee attributes.

+This project found that usings batching, instead of executing an update for each insert, was considerably faster.